jim-schwoebel/download_audioset/README.md

 After you start the script, it will take roughly 1-2 days to fully download the dataset.
 This is because I implemented a 5 second sleep in between requests of downloading videos to not strain Google's server.

-## Cases where videos cannot be downloaded
-Here are some cases where you cannot download the raw audio files:
+Note there are some cases where you cannot download the raw audio files, including:
-* Video removed
+* When a video is removed
 * User account deleted
 * Not available in country
 * Need to sign in to view